Mike Kroeger

-Michael Douglas Henry Kroeger (born June 25, 1972) is a Canadian musician, best known as the bassist and a founding member of the rock band Nickelback.
+Michael Douglas Henry Kroeger (born June 25, 1972) is a Canadian musician who is the bassist and a founding member of the rock band Nickelback.
 The group was formed in his hometown of Hanna, Alberta in 1995 with his younger brother Chad Kroeger, cousin Brandon Kroeger, and good friend and schoolmate Ryan Peake.
-Nickelback rose to international prominence in the early 2000s, most notably after the release of their third studio album Silver Side Up which featured the 2001 single How You Remind Me, which was awarded the title of "most-played song" of 2002 and "most-played" song of the decade that received radio airplay from the years 2000-2010.
-Kroeger has remained a core member over the course of his band's career, being featured on every release since the group's inception in 1995 that includes The State (2000), Silver Side Up (2001), The Long Road (2003), All the Right Reasons (2005), Dark Horse (2008), Here and Now (2011), No Fixed Address (2014), Feed the Machine (2017), Get Rollin (2022).
+Nickelback rose to international prominence in the early 2000s, most notably after the release of their third studio album Silver Side Up which featured the 2001 single "How You Remind Me", which was awarded the title of "most-played song" of 2002 and "most-played" song of the decade that received radio airplay from the years 2000–2010.

+Kroeger has remained a core member over the course of his band's career, being featured on every release since the group's inception in 1995 that includes The State (1998), Silver Side Up (2001), The Long Road (2003), All the Right Reasons (2005), Dark Horse (2008), Here and Now (2011), No Fixed Address (2014), Feed the Machine (2017), and Get Rollin' (2022).

-Early life, personal life
+Early life and personal life

 Mike Kroeger was born on June 25, 1972, in Hanna, Alberta, to Debbie Kroeger; he is the older brother of his band's lead singer, Chad Kroeger.
 Raised by their mother, the brothers shared a close relationship despite differing personalities.
 Chad began playing guitar around the age of 13, which influenced Mike's interest in playing music himself.
 However, instead of learning to play regular guitar, Kroeger decided to try playing a 1978 Fender Precision Bass guitar that belonged to his grandfather, who was a bassist in a local band.
-Kroeger later stated that the bass guitar "just spoke to me," and he found it appealing to choose an instrument less commonly played among his peers.
+Kroeger later stated that the bass guitar "just spoke to me", and he found it appealing to choose an instrument less commonly played among his peers.

 Kroeger married his longtime girlfriend Angela Marie Papp on January 23, 2000.
 The couple has two children: son Dawson Kroeger, born on May 6, 2001, and daughter Avalon Kroeger, born on June 6, 2003.
-Upon turning 18, Dawson launched his own music career, forming an indie alternative rock band called "The Props."
+Upon turning 18, Dawson launched his own music career, forming an indie/alternative rock band called The Props.

 Kroeger is a passionate fan of the National Hockey League team the Detroit Red Wings.

 Kroeger obtains dual citizenship from both Canada and the United States and currently resides in Los Angeles.